-(1) Local counsel must file on behalf of an attorney seeking admission pro hac vice an application and Local Form Order for Admission Pro Hac Vice on notice to the debtor, any official committee, and the United States trustee, and make the payments required by the Order for Admission Pro Hac Vice.

-(2) The application must include a certified statement from the attorney seeking admission that discloses:

-(A) each bar in which the attorney seeking admission is a member in good standing, and the year of admission;

-(B) whether a disciplinary proceeding is pending against the attorney seeking admission, and if so, the jurisdiction, the nature of the alleged violation, and the likely date of disposition; and

-(C) whether discipline has been imposed against the attorney seeking admission during the five year period preceding the application, and if so, the date, the jurisdiction, the nature of the violation, and the penalty imposed.

-(3) Local counsel must file Local Form Notice of Appearance.

-(4) Only local counsel, and not the attorney admitted pro hac vice, may file papers, enter appearances, and receive notices and service of papers.

-(5) An attorney admitted pro hac vice must promptly advise the court of the disposition of a pending disciplinary proceeding or the institution of a new disciplinary proceeding against the attorney.

-(6) An attorney admitted pro hac vice is within the disciplinary jurisdiction of the District Court and is bound by the Rules of Professional Conduct.
+- (1) Local counsel must file on behalf of an attorney seeking admission pro hac vice an application and Local Form Order for Admission Pro Hac Vice on notice to the debtor, any official committee, and the United States trustee, and make the payments required by the Order for Admission Pro Hac Vice. - (2) The application must include a certified statement from the attorney seeking admission that discloses: - (A) each bar in which the attorney seeking admission is a member in good standing, and the year of admission; - (B) whether a disciplinary proceeding is pending against the attorney seeking admission, and if so, the jurisdiction, the nature of the alleged violation, and the likely date of disposition; and - (C) whether discipline has ever been imposed against the attorney seeking admission.
+If discipline has been imposed during the five year period preceding the application, the certification must state the date, jurisdiction, nature of the violation, and penalty imposed. - (3) Local counsel must file Local Form Notice of Appearance. - (4) Only local counsel, and not the attorney admitted pro hac vice, may file papers, enter appearances, and receive notices and service of papers. - (5) An attorney admitted pro hac vice must promptly advise the court of the disposition of a pending disciplinary proceeding or the institution of a new disciplinary proceeding against the attorney. - (6) An attorney admitted pro hac vice is within the disciplinary jurisdiction of the District Court and is bound by the Rules of Professional Conduct.

+Subdivision (b)(2)(C) of this Rule is amended to be consistent with Local Civil Rule 101.1(c)(1).